-PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION Transport 12.A Passengers transported for each kilometre scheduled on MyCiTi buses (ratio) Measures the ratio of the passengers transported for each kilometre scheduled on MyCiTi buses.
+PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION T 12.A Passengers transported for each kilometre scheduled on MyCiTi buses (ratio) Measures the ratio of the passengers transported for each kilometre scheduled on MyCiTi buses.
 The aim is to have more passengers travelling per kilometre scheduled on the MyCiTi transport system.
 The purpose of the indicator is to measure efficiency improvements in the usage of MyCiTi buses.
-12. A sustainable transport system that is integrated, 12.B Passenger journeys travelled on MyCiTi buses (number) Measures the number of passenger journeys travelled on MyCiTi buses.
-An efficient, integrated transport system is measured in part through the increase in passenger journeys undertaken. efficient and provides safe and affordable travel options for all A passenger journey is calculated from the first boarding of a bus at a feeder stop or main station to the last exit from a bus at a feeder stop or main station, including any transfers between buses (single journey). • 12.C Road corridors on which traffic signal timing plans are updated (number) Measures the number of road corridors on which the traffic signal timing plans were updated to account for the impact of changing traffic volumes and patterns on the manner in which traffic signals are coordinated.
+Transport 12.
+A sustainable transport system that is integrated, 12.B Passenger journeys travelled on MyCiTi buses (number) Measures the number of passenger journeys travelled on MyCiTi buses.
+An efficient, integrated transport system is measured in part through the increase in passenger journeys undertaken. efficient and provides safe and affordable travel options for all A passenger journey is calculated from the first boarding of a bus at a feeder stop or main station to the last exit from a bus at a feeder stop or main station, including any transfers between buses (single journey).
+12.C Road corridors on which traffic signal timing plans are updated (number) Measures the number of road corridors on which the traffic signal timing plans were updated to account for the impact of changing traffic volumes and patterns on the manner in which traffic signals are coordinated.
 13.A Surfaced road resurfaced (km) Measures the km of surfaced roads resurfaced.
 Transport 13.
-Safe and quality roads for pedestrians, cyclists and vehicles 13.B Potholes reported per 10 kms of municipal road network (number) Measures the number of potholes reported to the municipality normalised for the length of the municipality's surfaced road network.
+Safe and quality roads for pedestrians, cyclists and vehicles 13.B Number of potholes reported per 10kms of municipal road network (TR6.2) The indicator measures the number of potholes reported to the municipality normalised for the length of the municipality's surfaced road network.
 A municipal road network typically consists of residential roads and roads in built-up areas within its borders, that allow for the movement of goods, services and people that are the responsibility of the municipality to maintain.
 Potholes are defined as a depression in a road surface, usually asphalt pavement, where traffic has removed broken pieces of the pavement.
 It is usually the result of water in the underlying soil structure and traffic passing over the affected area.
 This indicator does not count multiple reports of the same pothole at the same location.
 This indicator is worded such that potholes are counted once and only once they have been reported, signalling awareness of and dissatisfaction with road quality by the public.
-Proxy measure for C88 TR6.2.
+Each municipality may have different systems or protocols to determine when it receives multiple reports for the same pothole.
+The Standard Operating Procedure by the municipality for the indicator should be instructive in this regard.
 14.A Public safety awareness and preparedness sessions held in the communities (number) Measures the number of public and safety awareness sessions with communities based on various risk profiles, community based risk assessments and social media contact.
 A resilient city 14.
 A resilient city 14.B New Disaster Risk Management volunteers recruited (number) Measures the number of disaster risk management volunteer members recruited from the community and after appropriate training, officially appointed as volunteers.
 14.C Storm water cleaning budget spent (%) Measures the percentage budget spent on storm water cleaning.
 A more spatially integrated and inclusive city 15.
 A more spatially integrated and inclusive city 15.A Local neighbourhood plans approved for mixed use development (number) Measures the number of local neighbourhood plans approved by Council.
 A local neighbourhood plan could be a spatial development framework or a precinct plan that identifies areas for, amongst others, mixed use development, which would facilitate integration of land uses.